hitchdev/hitchstory/examples/website/README.md

 # End to End Tests with Playwright, Pytest and Hitchstory

-This example project demonstrates a combination of what I'd consider best practices for end to end tests on websites:
+This example project demonstrates a combination best practices for end to end tests on websites:

 * Built in snapshot testing on screenshots.
-* Change "given a chromium browser" to "given a firefox browser" on the story and it should just work.
 * Absolute environmental consistency and portability (Mac/WSL/Linux) via containerization and dependency pinning.
-* Every project task performable via one script (`./run.sh`) - running tests, building, generating docs, whatever.
-* Browser tests that can be run in headless mode or with VNC - if you need to right click and inspect element.
-* Database fixtures can be trivially set up in-story.
-* Database fixtures are cached as podman volumes after the first test run.
 * One step set up: `./run.sh make`.
+* Browser tests that can be easily run in headless mode or with VNC so you can interact with a GUI.
+* Every project task doable via one script (`./run.sh`) - building, running tests, generating docs, re-pinning dependencies.
+* Database fixtures which can be trivially configured in-story.
+* Database fixtures from one story which can be re-used in another via story inheritance.
+* Database fixtures which are cached as podman volumes after being built - for faster tests.
+* Built-in multibrowser - "given a chromium browser" to "given a firefox browser" on the story and it should just work.
+* Ultra simple 2 step github actions config to run all of the tests.

-Along with some new best practices enabled by hitchstory:
+Along with some cool new features enabled by hitchstory:

-* Autogeneration of beautiful documentation based on tests and customized templates - complete with the aforementioned snapshot screenshots and mini gifs.
+* Autogeneration of beautiful markdown documentation based on tests and customized templates - complete with screenshots and gifs.
-* The tests can rewrite themselves from program output - e.g. change the text of an error message, run the test in rewrite mode and the step that validates the message updates itself.
+* The tests can rewrite themselves from program output - change the text of an error message, run the test in rewrite mode and the step that validates the message updates itself.
-* Test inheritance - e.g. using test fixtures in one story as the basis for another.

 ## 3 step set up